Nkfree/TES3MP-Pants/MorrowindSplitscreen/Readme.md

 * double click the script to start it. you will see it in the down right corner
 * press k to enable or disable remapping mouse buttons into an openmw window
 * press j to kill the script process and end it
-* watch your game screens and choose the one which should be gamepad controlled
+* watch your game screens and choose the one which should be gamepad-controlled
 * tabbing around again
 * disabling controls in the other window
-* now you should be unable to accidentaly click in the other window
+* now you should be unable to accidentaly click in the other window. to try press right mouse button a few times after pressing k

 ### Known Bugs